Dresden Board of Zoning Appeals Approves Installation of Fencing and Gates

 david@dresdenenterprise.com

-The purpose of the meeting was to review a request issued by Norman and Sarah Coutu to place a four-foot high fence around the front and sides of their property, located at 767 Pikeview St.
+The purpose of the meeting was to review a request issued by Norman and Sarah Coutu to place a four-foot high fence around the front and sides of their property located at 767 Pikeview Street.

 According to the property owners, the fence has become necessary, due to numerous issues with a neighbor on one side of their property.